skleanthous/presentations/20200914-intro-to-cqrs-and-es/presentation.md

 paginate: true
 _paginate: false
 _footer: ""
-footer: "Intro and Q&A about CQRS and ES - @skleanthous"
+footer: "Intro to CQRS and ES, and Q&A - @skleanthous"
 ---

 <!-- _class: lead invert -->

-# An introduction and Q&A to CQRS and Event Sourcing
+# An introduction to CQRS and Event Sourcing, and Q & A

 ---